RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

 - Cross-domain revocation registries
 - Non-wallet authentication methods

+## Architecture Highlights

+- the principal smart account is the authority root for delegated agent execution
+- the session wallet private key is generated and securely stored only inside the trusted Agent Gateway
+- the original principal-to-session delegation is verified by the Agent Gateway before storage
+- the Agent Gateway mints only short-lived, audience-scoped MCP authorization artifacts
+- the LangChain runtime carries auth metadata but never receives the underlying session private key
+- the downstream Principal Domain MCP validates the token, session proof, and original delegation before serving principal-scoped data or actions
+- the protocol fails closed when verification does not succeed

+## Core Actors

+- `PrincipalSmartAccount`
+  - The long-lived account representing the principal
+  - This is the authority root for delegated agent execution
+- `AgentGateway`
+  - Trusted service boundary that verifies wallet-based authentication
+  - Generates the session key and session smart account
+  - Stores the encrypted session package
+  - Mints audience-scoped MCP authorization artifacts
+- `SessionSmartAccount`
+  - Delegated runtime account used for constrained execution
+- `LangChainRuntime`
+  - Execution environment that invokes MCP tools
+  - Carries short-lived auth metadata but does not hold the underlying session private key
+- `PrincipalDomainMcp`
+  - Domain-scoped MCP service that validates the auth chain and only then serves principal-scoped data or actions

+## Security Goals

+This architecture is designed to guarantee the following:

+- the browser never receives the session private key
+- delegation is explicit, bounded, and principal-linked
+- MCP authorization is audience-specific and short-lived
+- downstream services validate the chain instead of trusting headers or caller claims
+- principal-linked writes occur only for the validated principal
+- the protocol fails closed when verification does not succeed

 ## High-Level Overview

 The system separates authentication from delegation:

-- Authentication proves that the web user controls the wallet authorized to act for the principal smart account.
+- authentication proves that the web user controls the wallet authorized to act for the principal smart account
-- Delegation proves that the principal smart account delegated a constrained capability to a session smart account.
+- delegation proves that the principal smart account delegated a constrained capability to a session smart account
-- Session packaging binds the delegated capability to a session key held only by the trusted A2A service.
+- session packaging binds the delegated capability to a session key held only by the trusted Agent Gateway
-- MCP authorization derives per-request bearer credentials from that stored session package.
+- MCP authorization derives per-request bearer credentials from that stored session package

 At runtime, the web client never receives the session wallet private key.
 That key is generated for the session, securely stored inside the Agent Gateway, and never passed to the browser, the LangChain runtime, or the downstream MCP.
 The Agent Gateway instead derives a short-lived bearer token for a Principal Domain MCP and passes only that token through the runtime so the downstream MCP can validate the full chain before touching principal data.